Home Stays How to Book a Luxury Villa

 Pool heating

 Private pool heating is frequently an additional charge — particularly relevant in spring and autumn when ambient temperatures are lower.
-Pool heating costs vary but typically run €100–€300 per week.
-If you are travelling outside the core summer months and a warm pool is important to your group, confirm whether it is included or available at additional cost, and book it in advance — it cannot always be switched on on arrival.
+Pool heating costs typically run €100–€300 per week.
+If you are travelling outside the core summer months and a warm pool matters to your group, confirm whether it is included or available at additional cost, and book it in advance — it cannot always be switched on on arrival.

 Cost 4